jonahlipsky/dhamma-dhara-app/questions_and_answers.md

 ## Questions
 ### Architecture
-- What architectural decisions must be made from the beginning in order to be set up for a React native application?
-  - Will there have to be multiple codebases -- one for Native application and one for a regular online app?
 - What does Vimeo need me to save on my video DB model in order to hook into their API?
 Is it simply a url?
 What about video series?
   - Is it possible to do access control with Vimeo?
 If we keep the videos private on the actual vimeo account, could we then hook into them via API?
   - Can we upload videos to Vimeo?